In this section you can find useful information about our Station, Squadrons, People and Role.

 RAF Valley is a Royal Air Force station on the island of Anglesey, Wales.
 We provide advanced pilot training using the BAE Hawks for pilots.

 No. 4 Flying Training School takes RAF and Royal Navy pilots from 1FTS at RAF Linton-on-Ouse and trains them to fly fast jets, prior to training on an Operational Conversion Unit.
-4 FTS is divided into two squadrons; 208 Sqn provides the advanced flying training, students then moving onto 19 Sqn to receive tactics and weapons training.
+4 FTS is divided into two squadrons; 208 Sqn provides the advanced flying training.

 Valley is also home to 'C' Flight of 22 Sqn with Sea King helicopters.
 These are busy in the Search and Rescue role, rescuing people from ships in the Irish Sea, from the mountains of nearby Snowdonia and elsewhere.
 The mountain rescue work in Snowdonia is coordinated with Plas y Brenin, the Ogwen Valley Mountain Rescue Organisation and the RAF Valley Moutain Rescue Teams.